 I think that folks are spending more than $20,000 a year on living expenses like I mentioned.
 The extra St George’s school fees and books probably amount to another $10,000.

-Also, we didn’t talk about current students and how they’ll almost certainly owe more than what I’m modeling here because of tuition increases the school will probably do.
-Add on another 5% per year to the total costs I’m modeling above to get a guess for the class of 2021.
+Also, we didn’t talk about current students and how they’ll almost certainly owe more than what I’m modeling here because of tuition increases the school will probably make.
+Add on another 5% per year to the total costs I’m modeling above to get an estimate for the class of 2021.

-One clear takeaway I have from this, St George’s University does not do a great job of publishing the total loan burden you might have after you graduate.
-For a for profit school at a minimum, this should be a prerequisite before obtaining access to the blank check of federal student loans.
+One clear takeaway I have is that St George’s University does not do a great job of publishing the total loan burden you might have after you graduate.
+For a for-profit school at a minimum, there should be a prerequisite before obtaining access to the blank check of federal student loans.

 My thoughts?
-I believe the school should do a better job telling applicants what their current students are leaving with in debt.
+I believe the school should do a better job telling applicants what their current students are leaving with in terms of student loan debt.
 Otherwise, I don’t believe St George’s University deserves access to federal student loans.
-This is particularly true when the for profit nature of the school creates a natural incentive to raise the price of fulfilling your professional calling.
+This is particularly true when the for-profit nature of the school creates a natural incentive to raise the price of fulfilling your professional calling.